metacontroller/metacontroller/docs/_api/decoratorcontroller.md

 because it does conversion for you as needed, so your hook doesn't need to know how to convert between different versions of a given resource.

-Within each child type (e.g. in `attachment['Pod.v1']`), there is another associative array that maps from the child's path relative to the parent to the JSON representation,  like what you might get from `kubectl get <child-resource> <child-name> -o json`.
+Within each attachment type (e.g. in `attachments['Pod.v1']`), there is another associative array that maps from the attachment's path relative to the parent to the JSON representation, like what you might get from `kubectl get <attachment-resource> <attachment-name> -o json`.

-If the parent and child are of the same scope - both cluster or both namespace
-- then the key is only the object's `.metadata.name`.
-If the parent is cluster scoped and the child is namespace scoped then the key will be of the
-form: `{.metadata.namespace}/{.metadata.name}`.
-This is to disambiguate between two children with the same name in different namespaces.
-A parent may never be namespace scoped while a child is cluster scoped.
+If the parent and attachment are of the same scope - both cluster or both namespace - then the key is only the object's `.metadata.name`.
+If the parent is cluster scoped and the attachment is namespace scoped, then the key will be of the form `{.metadata.namespace}/{.metadata.name}`.
+This is to disambiguate between two attachments with the same name in different namespaces.
+A parent may never be namespace scoped while an attachment is cluster scoped.

-For example, a Pod named `my-pod` in the `my-namespace` namespace could be accessed as the following if the parent is also in `my-namespace`:
+For example, a Pod named `my-pod` in the `my-namespace` namespace could be accessed as follows if the parent is also in `my-namespace`:

 ```js
 request.attachments['Pod.v1']['my-pod']